awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

 5. Update the KFP configurations
     1. [RDS] Configure the [RDS params file](../../../awsconfigs/apps/pipeline/rds/params.env) with the RDS endpoint url and the metadata db name.

-       For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com` and your metadata db name is `kubeflow` your `params.env` file should look like:
+       For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com` and your metadata db name is `metadata_db` your `params.env` file should look like:
        ```
         dbHost=rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com
-        mlmdDb=kubeflow
+        mlmdDb=metadata_db
         ```

     2. [S3] Configure the [S3 params file](../../../awsconfigs/apps/pipeline/s3/params.env) with with the `S3 bucket name`, and `S3 bucket region`..